Our partners

 VSA volunteer Glenn Cant in Samoa.
 Photo: Sharyn Cant/VSA

-We partner with NGOs that work with grass-roots organisations and communities in developing countries.
+We partner with New Zealand NGOs that work with local organisations and communities in developing countries.
 Their knowledge and experience means they often have a wider reach into communities than the government and private sector.

 Humanitarian NGOs have expertise in quickly meeting the needs of communities affected by natural disasters or conflict, and often have an enduring presence in a country when others withdraw.

-We have long-term, funded partnerships with various partners, including Volunteer Service Abroad, the Fred Hollows Foundation, and Red Cross New Zealand aid workers.
+We have long-term, funded partnerships with various partners, including Volunteer Service Abroad, the Fred Hollows Foundation, the Himalayan Trust, and New Zealand Red Cross.

 Accredited NGOs can apply for funding through the: